 6A-2.0030: Qualified School Construction Bond Program

-PURPOSE AND EFFECT: The purpose of this rule development is to implement the administration of the Qualified School Construction Bond Program, which was established pursuant to the American Recovery and Reinvestment Act of 2009.
+PURPOSE AND EFFECT: The purpose of this new rule is to implement the administration of the Qualified School Construction Bond Program, which was established as part of the American Recovery and Reinvestment Act of 2009.

-SUBJECT AREA TO BE ADDRESSED: The development of allocation and application processes for the Program, including required documentation to be provided by the education agencies.
+SUMMARY: The proposed rule sets forth the allocation and application processes for the Program, including required documentation to be provided by the education agencies.